Advertisement

 In Figure 3, the Phase B voltage (green plot) is a RVC event while the Phase A voltage (red plot) would be considered a sag.
 If the nominal voltage of A had been higher, closer to B, then it would also have been labeled an RVC, not a sag.

 Though it may seem silly to differentiate these two, it is a helpful clue when you only have written descriptions of events.
 A sag on one phase only would likely seem to be caused by a single-phase load.
-However, knowing that there was a corresponding RVC event on the other phase or phases can indicate that there is a voltage or current unbalance also to be considered and it is actually a polyphase load that caused the problem.
+However, if RVCs occur simultaneously on the other phase(s), it may point to a voltage or current unbalance caused by a polyphase load—something field electricians should consider during troubleshooting.
 Ongoing RVC events that get more severe can indicate degradation, whether in the electrical distribution system (such as source impedances getting higher), or the load’s impedance is drawing more current.

 Eventually, it can become big enough to become a sag.
-While the sag threshold of 90 percent is a generalization of a potential problem, setting the threshold to a value meaningful for the ride through capability of critical loads can foretell process interruptions or production losses in the future if the problem is not addressed.
+While the sag threshold of 90% is a generalization of a potential problem, setting the threshold to a value meaningful for the ride through capability of critical loads can foretell process interruptions or production losses in the future if the problem is not addressed.

 It may not just be a load-side-initiated problem.
 Suppose a photovoltaic generator is providing a significant portion of the power to a facility.
 A cloud transient, such as one caused by a plane flying between the panels and sun, can cause a rapid drop in the source voltage, also qualifying as an RVC.
 An array of various distributed generators coming on and off at different times without an overall control scheme can have the same effect.